wbrowar/craft-guide/src/templates/docs/en/guide-list.md

 # Guides

 Guides are the pieces of content you can move around the Craft CMS CP (Control Panel).
-A guide can appear in the Guide homepage, in a dashboard widget, on their own pages, in slideouts, or any other page within the Craft CMS CP.
+A guide can appear on the CMS Guide page, in a dashboard widget, on their own pages, popped out in slideouts, or any other page within the Craft CMS CP.

 ## Guide Home Page

-Multiple Guides can be collected together to form a CMS Manual on the Guide home page.
+Multiple Guides can be collected together to form a CMS Manual on the CMS Guide.
 To get to this page click on the **Guide** menu item in the main menu.

-If there are no guides in the Guide home page, clicking on the **Guide** menu item will take you to the **Guides** list page.
+If there are no guides on the CMS Guide page, clicking on the **Guide** menu item will take you to the **Guides** list page.

 ## Guides List Page

 The **Guides** page shows a list of the guides created in your Craft CMS project.
-From here you may manage your guides, create a new guide, and add guides to the Guide home page.
+From here you may manage your guides, create a new guide, and add guides to the CMS Guide page.
 The buttons in the **Actions** column let you preview a guide in a slideout, edit a guide’s content, or delete a guide that is no longer needed.

 In order to view the **Guides** page, a Craft CMS user will need the `Edit Guides` permission, in addition to permissions for `Access the control panel` and `Access Guide`.